 Since the Prisoner’s Dilemma was first discussed in the 1950s, it has been a popular topic of study in social psychology.
 Based on the analysis in the previous section, we can say what a perfectly rational agent should do; it is harder to predict what real people actually do.
-Fortunately, the experiment has been done.
-Many times1.
+Fortunately, the experiment has been done1.

 If we assume that people are smart enough to do the analysis (or understand it when explained), and that they generally act in their own interest, we would expect them to defect pretty much all the time.
 But they don’t.
-The results depend on the details of the experiment, but in general subjects cooperate much more than the rational agent model predicts2.
+In most experiments, subjects cooperate much more than the rational agent model predicts2.